Lillian Hurst: Career in the United States

 Hurst went to New York City where she worked for a short time on some Off-Broadway productions.
 In 1989, she moved to Los Angeles, California.
 She also enrolled at Santa Monica College and majored in psychology.
 Hurst was able to work in both Spanish and English language productions.
 She landed a role as "Mrs. Maris" in Windows (1991), which was presented at the Taper Forum Theater, and as "Lola" in La Balada de Tina Juarez (The Ballad of Tina Juarez; 1992).
 She founded an acting school for Hispanic children.

 Later years

 Hurst has participated in twenty movies, including the 2005 film English as a Second Language.
 She has also made over thirty television guest appearances in programs such as JAG, NYPD Blue, The King of Queens, The X-Files, ER, Lost, True Blood and a recurring role in Dharma & Greg, where she played the role of "Celia" in sixteen episodes.
 She also appeared in the Ugly Betty episode "A Tree Grows in Guadalajara" as Yolanda Salazar, the grandmother of Betty Suarez.
 In 2009, she appeared on Nip/Tuck as Liz Cruz's mother, Mariela.

 In 2016, she returned to Los Angeles and appeared in The Comeback and Fear the Walking Dead.

+In March 2023 she joined the production of Getting Lost, an upcoming documentary about the TV show Lost.